tobias-z/database-exam-project/CONTRIBUTING.md

 - `lib`: this directory contains libraries not intended to be run, but rather imported in other applications.
 They should be installed locally, and imported through the group id `dk.groupa`.
 When importing them use a command like `mvn install` to install it locally.
 In CI all libraries are available to you.
 - `core`: this directory contains applications that are supposed to be runnable.
 They include a Dockerfile, that will be built during CI and deployed
 - `hack`: contains things like scripts, and other things that make life better
+- `conf`: contains the production configuration of docker files and settings for each of the projects
 - `.github`: contains CI related configuration files.
 It is set up so that a new project can get a pipeline created for it using prebuilt actions